The Everett Casey Nature Reserve:

 where we hike, wade & howl

 Browse our website to learn more about ongoing initiatives at the Casey Land, including beekeeping, prairie, forestry, education, and creative writing projects.
 The Everett Casey Nature Center and Reserve is 76 acres of Iowa wilderness straddling Bluff Creek in rural Boone County, Iowa.
 Everett Casey, a 1946 Iowa State Engineering graduate, donated the land to the University’s English Department and specifically earmarked it for projects stemming from graduate students in our Master of Fine Arts program in Creative Writing & Environment.
-We partner with graduate students in the Master of Fine Arts program in the College of Art & Design and collaborate on educational and artistic endeavors involving the land.
+We have partnered with graduate students in the Master of Fine Arts program in the College of Art & Design and have collaborated on educational and artistic endeavors involving the land.

 This website is an archive of artifacts that document our work and our play there.